lmcgartland/polaroid-digital-processor/README.md

 ### This is a work in progress!
 After scanning hundreds of Polaroids manually and doing lightweight post-processing in the photos app (rotation/crop/sharpening), I figured it was time to automate the process.
-This script is the first at utilizing OpenCV to automatically extract the Polaroids from a single scanned image file.
+This script is my first try at utilizing OpenCV to automatically extract the Polaroids from a single scanned image file.
 If you have any issues, please open an issue on Github and I'll do my best to help resolve it.
 PRs are also welcome!

 ## Getting started
 **Requirements: Python 3**